Bees Nest Removal & Advice - London, Surrey & South East

 Wherever possible bees should be left alone, as unless they are entering your property or swarming nearby, they should not cause any significant issues.

-If this is not possible, because there is a credible danger or risk to health, such as a bees nest situated in a building used by children (e.g. school, nursery or playgroup), close to a frequently used doorway or window, or the bees nest is situated in the home of someone allergic to their sting, we will attempt to remove and re-home the nest.
-If the bees nest is inaccessible or cannot be removed, we can as a last resort eradicate the nest using a fast acting powder or spray treatment.
+If this is not possible, because there is a credible danger or risk to health, such as a bees nest situated in a building used by children (e.g. school, nursery or playgroup), close to a frequently used doorway or window, or the bees nest is situated in the home of someone allergic to their sting, we can attempt to remove and re-home the nest.

 If Honey bees are involved and they have produced a honey-comb nest within your property, this should ideally be removed, as otherwise it will rot, cause additional problems and attract other pests.
-If a powder or spray treatment is required, all entrance points to the treated nest will have to be blocked at the time of our treatment.
-This is to prevent non-target bees from entering the area and coming into contact with the treatment.
 This can cause significant disruption and additional costs if for example, the nest is high up inside a chimney or a cavity wall.

-Please give us a call to discuss your bees nest removal on Freephone 0800 112 3480, we can advise you of the best bees nest removal or pest control treatment options available.
+Please give us a call to discuss your bees nest removal on Freephone 0800 112 3480, we can advise you of the best bees nest removal options available.

 To reduce the risk of a bee sting: